Swansea Snapshot!

 19th Dec 1984 - 1st Mar 1985

-Paul Henry, Roy Barraclough, Caroline Berry, Mark Bond, Mena Trussler, Michael Harding, Jonathan Kiley, Robin Denys
+Paul Henry, Roy Barraclough, Caroline Berry, Mark Bond, Menna Trussler, Michael Harding, Jonathan Kiley, Robin Denys

 Paul Henry born in Birmingham in 1947 he was famed as Benny Hawkins in ‘Crossroads’ from 1975-1988 who went out looking for a spanner in the series in 1988 and was never seen again, recently appeared in ‘Bad Girls’ for ITV as a delivery driver called Frank.
 Early in his career he was picked by Ronnie Barker to play Lennie Godber in the hit comedy ‘Porridge’ but was overruled, as the producer wanted Richard Beckinsale instead.
 He was also the subject of ‘This is your life’ on 27th March 1985 a mere three weeks after appearing in the Grand.
 Paul also attended Alderlea Boys School in Birmingham with Jeff Lynne of E.L.O. fame.